nostr-protocol/nips/xx.md

 readable description of the feed.
 The following tags SHOULD be included:

 - A `d` tag
-- A `name` tag indicating the feed's name
+- A `title` tag indicating the feed's name
 - A `feed` tag whose value is a JSON-encoded feed